-There is no greater cleaning tool than a five-star checklist.
+There is no better time-saver than a field-tested house cleaning list.
 These handy lists help keep us on track for when, where and how to clean in the most efficient way possible.
-Using a cleaning checklist also helps break down big tasks (cleaning out the closets or refrigerator) into more manageable projects, saving time and your sanity.
+Using a house cleaning checklist also helps break down big projects into more manageable tasks.

-Here at The Maids, we love a great cleaning checklist and have developed some pretty great ones over the years.
-We’ve taken these lists and compiled the ultimate cleaning list.
+Here at The Maids, we use a cleaning list every day and have developed some pretty great ones over the years.
+We’ve taken these and compiled the ultimate cleaning list.
 Enjoy!

-- Daily Cleaning.
+- Daily Cleaning Checklist.
 Pick up clutter, wipe down countertops, wash dishes, empty trash, make beds, wipe down sinks in the kitchen and bathrooms and hang up towels.

-- Weekly Cleaning.
+- Weekly Cleaning Checklist.
 Mop kitchen and bathroom floors, scrub bathroom surfaces, clean mirrors, dust furniture, vacuum your floors and furniture, change bedding, toss expired food, wipe down kitchen appliances and clean inside of the microwave.

 - Monthly Cleaning.
 Vacuum vents and woodwork, dust and clean light fixtures, dust blinds, clean your dishwasher, laundry machines and vacuum.